GabrielConner/PumpkinRoll/README.md

 Pumpkin Pie is a basic framework for running a 3D single-scene project.
 It can be switched into development which turns it into a console app for creating the scene, and managing basic settings.

+To switch into development mode use the `-d` command line argument

 While in the development mode the scene can be saved to a `*.pmpknrl` file for reloading into development.
 The scene can be built into a `*.pmpknrl.cpp` file for compiling directly into the project, for creating the release version.

 After creating the build file a function with the signature `int SceneBuild()` should be called right before `Pumpkin_Update()` is called.
 This should be commented out and the `*.pmpknrl` development file should be used if anything needs to be updated then rebuilt.

 While in debug mode the built file will contain new lines to help format, these are removed while in release.

 #### The default controls for the development camera and the `PumpkinRoll__CameraFreeMovement` script are